kplabs-pl/sml-docs/src/tutorials/leopard/zero_to_hero/dpu_inference.rst

        customer@egse-host:~$ sml pn1 power on --nor-memory nor1
        Powering on processing node Node1...Success

+   .. note:: Boot firmware is the same as in :doc:`enable_pl_support`.

 #.
 DPU boot process should be visible in ``minicom`` terminal

 #.
 Transfer images from EGSE Host to Processing Node